hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 HP Cloud Object Storage is an affordable, redundant, scalable, and dynamic storage service.
 The core storage system is designed to provide a safe, secure, network accessible way to store data.
-You can store an unlimited quantity of files and each file can be as large as 5GB.
+You can store an unlimited number of files and each file can be as large as 5GB.
 With segmented objects, you can upload and store objects of virtually any size.